JPC-AV/JPC_AV_videoQC/README.md

 - <b>Import Directories...</b>
 To import directories simply click the "Import Directory..." button in the GUI window or choose it from the "File" menu.
-- <b>Command Profiles</b>
+- <b>Checks Profiles</b>
-Apply a pre-determined "profile" that applies a set of command options via this dropdown menu.
+Apply a pre-determined "profile" that applies a set of checks options via this dropdown menu.
-- <b>Command Options</b>
+- <b>Checks Options</b>
-Edit the tool selections directly using the check boxes in the *command options* window.
+Edit the tool selections directly using the check boxes in the *checks options* window.
 - <b>Check Spex button</b>
-If you are ready to run the checks, click the "Check Spex!" button and follow the progress int he terminal window you initially launched the app from.
+If you are ready to run the checks, click the "Check Spex!" button

 ### Spex
 The "Spex" section displays the expected values that AV Spex will be checking imported directories against.